nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### 4.3 Miscellaneous

 Miscellaneous features consist of features that does not directly affect the database nor the academic plan.
-Currently, we only have the help feature in this sub-category.

 #### 4.3.1 Viewing help : `help`